WhiteJP/AmbiguityAversionProject/docs/preregdraft_exp2.md

 ### 5. Specify exactly which analyses you will conduct to examine the main question/hypothesis.

-We will conduct the following Frequentist statistical analyses:

-We will run the following OLS Multiple linear regressions at the group level (i.e. each data point corresponds to each of the 24 vignettes):
+We will conduct the following Frequentist OLS Multiple Linear Regressions at the group level (i.e. each data point corresponds to each of the 24 vignettes):

 1. meanAA ~ 1
 2. meanAA ~ vignetteType
-3. meanAA ~ meanORfav + vignetteType
+3. meanAA ~ meanOddsfav + vignetteType
-4. meanAA ~ meanORfav + vignetteType + meanOR*vignetteType
+4. meanAA ~ meanOddsfav + vignetteType + meanOddsfav*vignetteType

-AIC comparisons will be made to see whether each added parameter improves the model.
+We will also conduct Bayesian analogues to the above analysis, with AIC comparisons to see whether each added parameter improves the model.

-We will also conduct Bayesian analogues to the above analysis.

-[IDEA -- could maybe run a Spearman's correlation analysis between meanAA and meanAAfav --- this could help the possible problem that we are taking the mean of an ordinal variable and using that as our main DV with ordinary regression. ??? ]

 ### 6. Any secondary analyses?

 In addition to the main variables being collected (discussed above) we are also collecting a confidence variable.
 Here, participants will answer on a Likert scale from 1 = "Not at all confident" to 5 = "Extremely confident" how confident they are in their assigned probabilities.
-Further post-hoc analyses involving this variable may be undertaken.
-This variable may be used as a broad proxy for the uncertainty surrounding their prior-probability point estimates, to allow for estimation of their whole prior distributions rather than mere point-estimates.
+This variable may be used as a broad proxy for the uncertainty surrounding participant prior-probability point estimates.
+We will perform similar analyses as above using the mean of this variable (meanCR), as shown below:

+1. meanAA ~ 1
+2. meanAA ~ vignetteType
+3. meanAA ~ meanCR + vignetteType
+4. meanAA ~ meanCR + vignetteType + meanCR*vignetteType

+We will also conduct Bayesian analogues to the above analysis, with AIC comparisons to see whether each added parameter improves the model.

 We may also undertake further post-hoc analysis in relation to our data, but will clearly indicate that these are post hoc and exploratory.

 ### 7. How many observations will be collected or what will determine sample size?

-We will run the experiment on 1200 people on Amazon Mechanical Turk who have been pre-screened for English language ability via the Adelaide Basic Qualification.
-A sample size of 1200 should average about 50 responses per vignette, although since allocation is random exact numbers are not guaranteed.
+We will run the experiment on 720 people on Amazon Mechanical Turk who have been pre-screened for English language ability via the Adelaide Basic Qualification.
+A sample size of 720 should average about 30 responses per vignette, although since allocation is random exact numbers are not guaranteed.

 ### 8. Anything else you would like to pre-register? (e.g., secondary analyses, variables collected for exploratory purposes, unusual analyses planned?)